astralcheeks/confluence-to-hubspot-parser/README.md

 # confluence-to-hubspot-parser
-Parses exported Confluence HTML for use in Hubspot.
+Python script to parse HTML from exported Confluence pages and tidy it for use in a Hubspot page.

+Created for summer 2024 technical writing internship.